Safest Teeth Whiteners

 An overdenture is a denture prosthesis supported by implants, so they remain stable and in place.
-It offers a natural smile that allows you to comfortably eat, laugh, and smile without the worry of a denture moving around.
+It offers a natural smile that allows you to comfortably eat, laugh, and smile without the worry of the denture moving around.

 An overdenture can ultimately improve a person’s quality of life by acting as natural teeth.

-Implant-supported dentures are a type of overdenture that uses four or six implants screwed into the mandibular and maxillary jawbone.
+Implant-supported dentures are a type of overdenture that use four or six implants screwed into the mandibular and maxillary jawbone.
 They help retain your existing bone to prevent further deterioration.
 This will help improve bone stability and offer a more youthful appearance.

 A fixed implant-supported overdenture is similar to a removable one, but it is locked in place by screws and cannot be removed by the patient.
 You would need your dentist to gently unscrew the prosthetic to remove it.